awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

 Open the index.html in your favorite browser, and follow the onscreen instructions.

 ### Next steps
 Congratulations!
-You have created and deployed the AWS Photo Analyzer application.
+You have created and deployed the AWS Lambda Browser application.
 For more AWS multiservice examples, see [cross-services](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services).